Dokkedal/dcm2reg/docs/source/background.rst

 is not as good at spotting irregularities as computers might be.
 Therefore, a 'metric' is often used.
 Metrics often gives one or two values as describes how good or how accurate the data has been preprocessed.
-In our case the 'accuracy' is how similar our CT and MR 3-d image is.
+In our case the 'accuracy' is how similar our CT and MR 3D-image is.
 We have chosen the 'MutualInformation' as our validation metric.
 This metric focuses on the structure similarities and uses among other things voxel color values for this.

 * Cropping - relevant in proportion to Metrics
-Because 'mutual information' uses structural similarities and voxel color values, we need to crap the image to all the air gets erased, because air has the same picture collar value and thus were result in a lot of false accuracy.
+Because 'mutual information' uses structural similarities and voxel color values, we need to crop the image to all the air gets erased, because air has the same picture color value and thus were result in a lot of false accuracy.
 In addition to that we also require the images to have the same size, since we can't compare 'something' with 'nothing'.
-Lastly, we also need all the slices in the 3-d image to be comparable, which means that the drawing architecture should be clean and without noise
+Lastly, we also need all the slices in the 3D-image to be comparable, which means that the drawing architecture should be clean and without noise